moshix/mvs/README.md

 <a href=" https://github.com/moshix/mvs/blob/master/codenotary.com"><img src="https://raw.githubusercontent.com/moshix/mvs/master/secured-by-immudb.svg" width="109px;"/></a>
 <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fmoshix%2Fmvs&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false"/></a>

-# MVS, and VM Goodies
+# MVS and VM Goodies

 Tapes are the standard way to exchange files, utilities and information between mainframes.
 Some mainframe shops are now connected thru the HNET Bitnet II international dial-up network.
 I also noticed that recently the industry is moving towards a new fad called the "World Wide Web", which is why I now make this colleciton of tools and utiliteis available on Github in this crazy new world of the Internet!